-Constipation is a common digestive condition children may have if they don’t move their bowels regularly, or when they do go, they have a very hard time using the restroom.
+Constipation is a common digestive condition children may have if they don't move their bowels regularly, or when they do go, they have a very hard time using the restroom.
 Children can develop constipation for many reasons, including celiac disease.

 Dr. Alkalay says the number-one cause of constipation is functional problems.
-Children with functional constipation have no health problems, but can’t go because they held it too long, don’t eat enough fiber or don’t drink enough water.
+Children with functional constipation have no health problems, but can't go because they held it too long, don't get enough fiber nutrients from food or don't drink enough water.

 "It's very uncommon for children, especially teens, to get constipated if they are drinking liquids and eating a high-fiber diet," says Dr. Alkalay.
 "That's when we start checking for problems like celiac disease or thyroid issues."

 3. Poor growth

 Poor growth can be a subtle symptom of celiac disease.
 You may notice that your child is not tall enough or big enough when you see him or her standing next to classmates.
 You might also notice that you've stopped buying new clothes for your child.
 For instance, your child may not have gone up a size in clothes for more than a year or their clothes seem too baggy or loose.

 "Typically, a sign of celiac is someone who is not gaining weight and has a bloated belly," explains Dr. Alkalay.

 Screening for celiac disease

-Other symptoms parents might notice include fatigue, diarrhea, skin rashes or anemia.
+Other common symptoms parents might notice include fatigue, chronic diarrhea, skin rashes or anemia.
 Dr. Alkalay encourages parents to see a pediatrician or specialist to find out if testing for celiac disease is necessary before making any dietary changes.
 Screening for celiac disease often involves a blood test.

 "If you have any suspicion that your child has celiac disease, he or she should get screened with blood work at a pediatrician's office or at a pediatric gastroenterologist's office," says Dr. Alkalay.
 "It is not recommended to avoid gluten unless it's medically necessary."